Port Covington

-Historically known as Port Covington but rebranded as Baltimore Peninsula with redevelopment efforts in the 21st century, it is a neighborhood in south Baltimore, Maryland containing 2.5 miles of shoreline.
+Historically known as Port Covington, and named after Marylander General Leonard Covington, has been rebranded as Baltimore Peninsula with redevelopment efforts in the 21st century, it is a neighborhood in south Baltimore, Maryland containing 2.5 miles of shoreline.

 Several 2025 articles have referred to the Baltimore Peninsula project as the "Billion Dollar Ghost Town".

 It's surrounded by some of Baltimore's most vibrant, culturally rich neighborhoods: Federal Hill, Riverside, Locust Point and Pigtown but the development has no interchange on I-95 and to access those enclaves requires a frontage road to cross the interstate, railroad tracks and other impediments.

 History

 The marshy site south of downtown Baltimore was part of the 1814 Battle of Baltimore.
 Two almost forgotten fortifications were located there, just west of the famous Fort McHenry: Fort Babcock and Fort Covington.

 Less than a decade after the War of 1812 ended, both forts were deserted; Fort Covington was demolished in 1837.
 There has never been a historic marker, but The Baltimore Sun reported that when the Western Maryland Railway acquired property for a shipping terminal in 1904, they named the area "Port Covington" to honor the fort.

 Interstate 95 was constructed over the site of Fort Babcock.
 The National Star-Spangled Banner Centennial Commission erected a Fort Babcock memorial in 1914 at the Gould Street Power Plant.

 The cannon and commemorative plaque on a granite block were removed prior to the early 2021 power plant demolition.

 The Society of the War of 1812 in Maryland now has possession of the Fort Babcock memorial and the cannon is being restored.
 The Society is discussing options with the developer.

 Port Covington was considered in the mid-1980s as a location for the Baltimore Orioles stadium prior to construction of Oriole Park at Camden Yards.